Indo-China Steam Navigation Company Ltd.: Hip Sang

-SS Chak Sang
+Chak Sang

-On 21 January 1942, the ICSNC owned cargo and passenger steamer SS Chak Sang was intercepted by a Japanese submarine and sunk west of the Gulf of Martaban, Burma.
+On 21 January 1942, the ICSNC owned cargo and passenger steamship Chak Sang was intercepted by a Japanese submarine and sunk west of the Gulf of Martaban, Burma.
 Five of her crew were killed during the attack.

 Eastern Saga

 One of the company's ships, the Eastern Saga arrived in Calcutta from the Far East on October 29, 1957 and was searched by Calcutta Customs Officers on 30 and 31 October and on 12 November, 1957.
 In the sailors' quarters, the officers found a hole in the wall panelling behind the back of a wooden seat which had been screwed to the wall.
 The hole was covered with a piece of wood and over-painted.
 When opened, the hiding place contained 1,458 bars of gold valued at more than Rs.
 23 lacs (2.3 million rupees.
 As illegal gold smuggling was in contravention of India's Sea Customs Act, the ship was liable to be confiscated, despite the gold having been smuggled on board by a crewman without the company's knowledge.
 ICSNC lost a subsequent court case and appeal and ended up paying 25 lacs (2.5 million rupees) in lieu of confiscation.